How Much Does It Cost to Treat Sleep Apnea?

 Oral appliance therapy can definitely be more cost effective than CPAP therapy.
 This is especially so when insurance covers the cost of oral appliance therapy, which is usually the case.
 In fact, both Medicare and Medicaid can cover the cost.
 There’s an even better chance that your insurance will cover oral appliance therapy if you’ve already tried CPAP therapy, your insurance covered it, and it didn’t work for you.

 Although a CPAP machine is also typically covered by insurance, the machine has to be replaced every 5 years, the CPAP mask has to be replaced every 3 months, and other supplies, like filters, must be replaced every few weeks.
 The costs can add up significantly.
 With oral appliance therapy, only a simple oral appliance is necessary, and it doesn’t have to be replaced as often as CPAP masks and supplies must be.
 A CPAP machine costs an average of around $850, and although an oral appliance typically costs more, it doesn’t have the additional costs that come with CPAP therapy, and it’s usually covered by insurance.

 When evaluating the cost of treating sleep apnea, it’s also important to consider the cost of not treating it.
 As it can lead to many different chronic conditions, like heart disease, the cost of not treating sleep apnea can be very high.

-Here at Koala® Center for Sleep & TMJ Disorders, we provide oral appliance therapy and can tell you more about the cost to you.
-We have multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Appointments page for our locations’ addresses.
+Here at Koala® Center For Sleep & TMJ Disorders, we provide oral appliance therapy and can tell you more about the cost to you.
+We have multiple locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI, so please see our Appointments page for our locations’ addresses.
 You can book a consultation with us at that page or by calling us.